-- create a strong link between the executive compensation and our annual and longer-term financial performance; - use performance-based incentive compensation to place elements of our executive compensation at risk; - closely align our executives' interests with those of our stockholders by making stock-based incentives an element of our executive compensation; and - provide our executives with total compensation opportunities at levels that are competitive for comparable positions at companies with whom we compete for talent.
+- create a strong link between the executive compensation and our annual and longer-term financial performance; - use performance-based incentive compensation to place significant amounts of our executive compensation at risk; - closely align our executives' interests with those of our stockholders by making stock-based incentives an element of our executive compensation; and - provide our executives with total compensation opportunities at levels that are competitive for comparable positions at companies with whom we compete for talent.

-Our determinations and assessments of executive compensation are primarily driven by two considerations: (i) market data based on the compensation levels, programs and practices of certain other companies, and (ii) Company and individual performance in specified areas, such as financial metrics and operational efficiency.
-We believe that market competitiveness and performance factors, considered in conjunction, provide a reasonable basis to assess executive performance and build value for our stockholders.
+Our determinations and assessments of executive compensation are primarily driven by two considerations: (i) market data based on the compensation levels, programs and practices of certain other peer companies, and (ii) Company and individual performance in specified areas, such as financial metrics and operational efficiency.
+We believe that market competitiveness and performance factors, considered together, provide a reasonable basis to assess executive performance and determine compensation levels that provide incentive to build value for our stockholders.
 As described below, we consider each of these areas in making our executive compensation decisions from setting base salaries to providing annual and longer-term rewards.